Do you need another copy of your marriage certificate? Or did you lose your original one and need to replace it?

 - Daytime telephone number (include area code)

-How many copies should I get?
+How many copies of my marriage certificate should I get?

 If you’re going to be using your marriage certificate to update your name after marriage, we suggest having at least two marriage certificates on hand.

-There may be situations where you need to mail in your marriage certificate which may delay you changing your names elsewhere, so it’s nice to have an extra copy.
+There may be situations where you need to mail in your marriage certificate which may delay you from changing your names elsewhere, so it’s nice to have an extra copy.